 Interdisciplinary clinical training in international human rights.
 Includes seminar component on legal issues, practice skills, and reflections on human rights projects.
 Fieldwork on human rights projects tests, develops, and enhances skills training through real-world human rights practice with cross-campus, U.S., and international partnerships.
-Credit/no credit only.
-Offered: jointly with JSIS B 556; AWSp.
+Credit/no-credit only.
+Offered: AWSp.

 Provides interdisciplinary training in international human rights advocacy.
 Provides background knowledge and exposure to skills needed to participate effectively in advocacy efforts, including the Interdisciplinary International Human Rights Clinic.
-Offered: AWSp.
+Offered: AW.

 LAW E 558 Voting Rights Research and the Law (3)

 Address two primary topics related to the Voting Rights Act of 1965, Sections 2 and 5, and their application today: 1) redistricint and minority representation; and 2) the protection or suppression of the right to vote.
 Also includes introductory research metods and statistical analysis.